Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 The hallmark type of dizziness associated with this type of vertigo is dizziness that feels like the room is spinning around you.

-Aside from that, the following are symptoms of BPPV:
+Aside from dizziness, the following are symptoms of BPPV:

 • Feeling lightheaded